Snake-Sanders/demo_checkout/app/README.md

 It would be useful to expose a set of interfaces that allows the user to:

  - Remove an item from the cart.
+ - Clear all the items in the cart.
- - Add multiple units for a single item.
+ - Add multiple units for a single item at once.
- - Clear items in the cart.
  - Inspect the content of the cart.
  - Display items with full price and items with discount price and percentage.

-These interfaces are left out to avoid adding extra complexity and stick to the time budget.
+These interfaces above are left out to avoid adding extra complexity and stick to the time budget.

 ### Price list file

 **JSON files**

 The JSON file is loaded after the `init` function, in `handle_continue`.
-It is recommended not to put slow tasks in the `init` function.
+This is done as part of the general recommendation to not put slow tasks in the `init` function.

-Although it would be much easier to handle the keys in the JSON price list with atoms instead of strings, there is a limitation when using the function:
+Although it would be much easier to handle the atom keys in the JSON price list instead of strings, there is a limitation when using the function:

+`Poison.Parser.parse!(content, %{keys: :atoms!})`

-`Poison.Parser.parse!(content, %{keys: :atoms!})`, it is not recommended to convert keys to atoms because atoms are not garbage collected and the list of products can be big.
+It is not recommended to
+convert keys to atoms because atoms are not garbage collected and the list of products can get big.
 The product `code` is always different.

 **Testing**

-The test unit uses a hardcoded price list defined within the Checkout module.
+The test unit uses a hardcoded price list defined within the `Checkout` module.
 A better approach is to use dependency injection, but for that, the initialization interface has to be clearly defined.

+When executing the unit testing, it is common to avoid opening files to not slow down the running testing tasks.
+In this case, the price list is taken directly from the `Checkout` module, instead of reading the JSON file.
+The good thing is that if the JSON file, for some reason, gets modified the tests still pass.
+However, there are some logic branches that the test unit cannot cover because they are forced by the test environment variable.
+A good balance can be achieved, but that will depend on how the module evolves.

 ### Price discount rules

 **Data relationship**

 When the list of products gets bigger it is important to consider that the rules for price discount should be mapped as a list of rules, where each rule `has many` (a list of) items to which applies.
 Currently, the mapping is done as a product `has one` discount.

 **Error Handling**

-If the rules passed to the initialization function contains invalid rules, these are ignored.
-It would be convenient to have a checker that notifies the user about any error.
+If the rules passed to the initialization function contains invalid items, these are ignored.
+It would be convenient to have a checker that notifies the users about any error they might have introduced.

 The default discount rules are: